EricAgyemang/Micro-Insurance-Network-Research-Repo/README.md

 The rate of uptake of microinsurance differs markedly from one country to another, even within a single region.
 Taking the quantitative approach, multilinear regression, this research focuses on
     •	Drawing on the literature available and interviews with subject matter experts, develop a hypothesis for testing the contribution of key variables towards market development

-    •	Collate data from a range of public sources to enable cross-country comparison with respect to demographics, each country’s socio-economic profile, financial inclusion and the
-      insurance sector itself.
-This data will also be used to generate the country profiles that are part of the 2020 Landscape Study of Microinsurance (see appendix)
+    •	Collate data from a range of public sources to enable cross-country comparison with respect to demographics, each country’s socio-economic profile, financial inclusion and the insurance sector itself.
+This data will also be used to generate the country profiles that are part of the 2020 Landscape Study of Microinsurance (see appendix).

     •	Additional data sources may need to be found to represent proxies for other variables to be included in the hypothesis testing.
 For example, these may include: growth of microinsurance; economic growth; economic and/or political stability; ease of doing business.

     •	Test the hypothesis through a cross-country comparison

     •	Analyze and present the results

 # QUESTION ADDRESSED